-Following the announcement of the introduction of a Federal Corporate Tax (CT) in the UAE, the UAE Ministry of Finance (MoF) released a consultation document on 22 April 2022, outlining the proposed CT regime.
+On 31 January 2022, The UAE Ministry of Finance (MoF) announced the introduction of a 9% Federal Corporate Tax (CT) in the UAE.
+This was followed on 22 April 2022 when the MoF released a consultation document, outlining the proposed CT regime.
 Responses to the consultation document were required by 19 May 2022, with final legislation expected imminently.

 How does UAE CT impact me?